Convolutional neural networks have become the methodology of choice for image related tasks, but why exactly is that?

 As a use case, we study lung nodule detection - suspicious lesions in the lung visible on a 3D CT chest scan that may be indicative of lung cancer.
 We learn that using networks with these new convolutions achieve an increase in performance even when trained on 10x less data.

-She is also happily co-chair of the organisation of PyData Amsterdam!
+She is also co-chair of PyData Amsterdam.

 visit the speaker at: Homepage